-Its been four months since I posted “How to Shoot HD, Create Art and Not Be Overwhelmed...”.
-Now it's time for you to tackle lighting.
+Following up my “How to Shoot HD, Create Art and Not Be Overwhelmed...” piece, now it's time for you to tackle lighting.
 Second to poor audio, improper lighting is the surest sign of an amateur production (keep breathing, stay with me).
 I was hesitant at first to do a post on lighting.
 I like to keep my advice simple and easily digestible yet, there is nothing simple about lighting.
 Even when you use one light, the process by which you come to that decision (when made artistically not because you only have one light) is not a simple one.

 I also like to to stay free of contradictions, yet even I know the concept of “improper lighting” is terribly subjective.

 So why are we here?
 Because I like a challenge.
 Also, lighting is my most enjoyable aspect of being a Cinematographer and it would be a shame not to share that.
 Every DP’s approach to lighting is very personal, derived from years of observance, practice, trial and many embarrassing errors.
 Nuances in lighting is what separates a technician from a Master DP.
 Deconstructing a Vittorio Storaro shot is like dissecting a poem.

 Many new filmmakers either have impressive SLRs with a good dynamic range (latitude) and think they can shoot with only available light.
 Or they have low end HD cameras and overcompensate by using every single light in their Lowel or Arri Kits.
 Let me guide you to somewhere in between.

 As is my custom, I'll give you some basic rules on how to light for HD.
 Your job is to learn these rules, apply them, gain some confidence and then break them.